-There’s no doubt about it – startups are a hot commodity.
-With their innovative ideas and cutting-edge technologies, they’re shaking up industries and changing the way we live and work.
+There’s no denying it – startups are in high demand.
+Their revolutionary ideas and cutting-edge technologies are revolutionizing industries and revolutionizing how we live and work.

 PR For Startups: Why You Need It